The Québec maritime Blog

 Not far from there, you can meet the Arseneau family at the Fumoir d’Antan smokehouse where you’ll learn about the history and traditional methods of smoking fish.
 You can also visit the only original smokehouse buildings still in use on the Islands.
 This is a captivating and mouth-watering experience!

 On Grosse-Île, Grandma’s Bakery is currently developing Grandma’s Table, a culinary space that will showcase traditional dishes made by the archipelago’s English-speaking community while also passing on knowledge to visitors.
 Keep an eye out for it!
-In the meantime, stop by and enjoy some of the bakery’s delicious freshly baked goods!
+In the meantime, stop by and enjoy some of the bakery’s delicious freshly baked goods (closed for 2023)!

 Nearby is La Maison du Potier where Géraldine Cyr and her team demonstrate the various stages involved in making pottery.
 You’re sure to fall in love with the magnificent pieces made on site!
 You can also try your hand at creating your own by participating in the workshops offered at this pottery studio.